exasol/virtual-schemas/jdbc-adapter/doc/development/developing_a_dialect.md

 com.exasol.adapter.dialects.myawesomedialect.MyAweSomeSqlDialect
 ```

-For tests or in case you want to exclude existing dialects in certain scenarios you can override the contents of this file by setting the system property `com.exasol.adapter.dialects.supported`.
+For tests or in case you want to exclude existing dialects in certain scenarios you can override the contents of this file
+by setting the system property `com.exasol.adapter.dialects.supported`.

-Please also remember to [list the supported dialect in the documentation](../README.md).
+Please also remember to [list the supported dialect in the documentation](../README.md). <!-- FIXME -->

 ### Setup Data Source